farginfirmware/fargin-firmware/mcu-apps/ReadMe.md

 continually developed.

 The following mcu apps are ready to run.
 Each has its own ReadMe.md file.
- - blinky
- - dotstar-blinky
- - fargin-firmware-blinky
- - gpio
- - gpio-objects
- - lua-coroutines
- - serial-via-stdio
+ - blinky.lua       partial fargin framework implementation
+ - blinky.dotstar   works with boards with a dotstar LED
+ - blinky.ff        full fargin framework implementation

 These apps were tested on the following boards.
  - boards with existing RIOT OS board definitions